-Excesses for rental cars can be pretty big, sometimes as much as $5,000, so having this covered by your credit card can save you a fair bit of coin.
+Excesses for rental cars can be hefty, sometimes as much as $5,000, so having this covered by your credit card can save your back pocket from potential sting.
 Just remember to check that it's there first.

 They're easy, fast and convenient

 Say your car's repair bill was unexpectedly high, but you won't have enough cash in your savings to pay for it until payday next week.
 By taking advantage of your credit card's interest-free days, you can pay for the repairs on credit then pay off the card next week on payday at no extra cost - as long as you pay it off before the due date.
 This can also be useful in case of an emergency, like having to pay costly hospital bills at a moment's notice.